Best Elevated Dog Beds: Quick Picks

 - Easy to clean.
 Holds up to repeated cleaning.

-- Cordura fabric.
-This fabric is abrasion resistant and is as durable as canvas.
+- Vinyl fabric.
+This fabric is abrasion resistant and very durable.

-- Holeless design.
+- Hole-free design.
 The lack of holes in this design prevents the possibility of snagged paws.

 - Powder coated steel frame.
 Designed to resist rust.